DothWalrus/Spatial-Stats-App/README.md

 # Spatial-Stats-App
 App used to locate dendritic cell nuclei in images of gastric mucosa.
 ## Installation:
 * For Chrome users, download the dendritic_segmentation_Integration.mlapp file.
+The dendritic_segmentation_Integration_exported.m file also works.
-* For other browsers, download dendritic_segmentation_Integration_exported.m
+* For all browsers, download dendritic_segmentation_Integration_exported.m
 * Log into MATLAB Online on a Chrome browser and upload the file to your MATLAB online repository.
 * Upload the images and their associated Selection.csv files to your MATLAB online repository.